WebexCC-SA/LAB-1251/docs/lab03_Users.md

 !!! note "Using the Add Users and Devices Template and import csv file"

     First download the existing user list, Go to Management-&gt;Users-&gt;Add users dropdown-&gt;Manage users by CSV  and click on "Generate a new CSV" button.
 Under Export Status, look for Results and the Download link.
 In the downloaed file, remove Anita Perez row, this file will be your user csv template to import.
 Copy paste all existing users email addresses of the user csv file, and paste them in your [AddUsersTemplate](assets/AddUsersTemplate.xlsx) excel file.
-Edit "YourFullName##" to your name and student number.
 Copy the columns from the template, and paste them in your downloaded user file.
 Save with a different name, and verify the extension and format is csv.
 Don't modify the first row of your user csv template.
 Import csv file.

 <table>